 It’s interesting to analyze people’s reactions towards feminism.
 Some people find it unnecessary, exaggerated, outdated, weird, a waste of women’s time, and even “unfeminine” (that one is definitely my favorite).
 On the other hand, I had a completely different reaction.
 I’ve always felt that feminism fights for justice and for what is right.
 Whenever I read feminist magazines and blogs, I find comfort in these words written by individuals who think just like me.
 When I read these articles, I always get the impression that these writers point out the most basic and logical observation on injustice and basic human rights.
 So you would think that most people would agree with these concepts, but unfortunately, this is not the case when the message is coming …

 Today I received an email from FBomb reader and contributer Katherine C. She alerted me to the situation involving filmmaker Kiana Firouz.
 Kiana is a 27 year old Iranian LGBT rights activist who stars in Cul de Sac, a documentary about the condition of lesbians in Iran.
 The film was largely produced in the UK as clips of her work featuring the persecution of gays and lesbians in Iran were found by Iranian itellegence who began to harass and follow Firouz in Tehran.

 Homosexuality is a crime punishable by death in Iran.
 Generally, homosexuality is punishable by 100 lashes with the death penalty being enforced after the fourth offence.

 Although Firouz is currently in Britain, the British government has refused her asylum.
-She is being forced to …
+She is being …

 A while back B-Listed (which, if you don’t know is this really cool pop-culture human rights blog aimed at influencing the media) interviewed Nancy Lublin, who I think is really rad.